 The John van Geest Cancer Research Centre incorporates state-of-the-art technologies for discovering the genetic basis of the disease and developing new methods of diagnosis and treatment and is therefore well equipped for the challenge of modern day cancer research.

-Professor Pockley's teaching interests relate to immunology and inflammatory mechanisms in a variety of disease states.
+Professor Pockley's teaching interests relate to immunology and inflammatory mechanisms in a variety of disease states, particularly cancer.

 Having obtained a Doctor of Philosophy for studies investigating the immunomodulatory properties of human placental protein 14 from Sheffield City Polytechnic (now Sheffield Hallam University) in 1988, Professor Pockley undertook a 2-year postdoctoral fellowship studying ocular mucosal immunoregulation in the Department of Immunology and Microbiology at Wayne State University, Detroit, USA.
 In January 1990, he returned to the UK to take up a Lectureship and direct the experimental transplantation programme in the Professorial Surgical Unit at the Medical College of St. Bartholomew´s Hospital, London.
 He returned to Sheffield as a Lecturer in September 1994, and was promoted to Reader in Immunobiology in 1996 and Professor of Immunobiology in 2004.